matrism/Tango_katalon/Migrating_steps.md

 ###0.
 Update package.json file

-Change version of prtoractor to `1.7.0`.
+Change version of proractor to `1.7.0`.

 ```js
 /// ...